 Author, Eat to Live, and nutritional researcher

 When you read about vitamin D, you need to discount any vitamin D2 studies.
-Usually medical studies are looking at vitamin D2 at excessively high doses.
-It’s vitamin D3 that can help protect against certain types of cancer and osteoporosis and can help with morbidity — longer lifespans are associated with sufficient vitamin D levels.
+Some medical studies look at vitamin D2 at excessively high doses and show unfavorable outcomes.
+It’s vitamin D3 that can help protect against certain types of cancer and osteoporosis, and which is associated with longer lifespans.

 Professor at St. Mary’s University and scientific advisor for the Vitamin D Society, a nonprofit group organized to increase awareness of health conditions linked to vitamin D deficiency, Calgary